-Figure 2 visualizes the numerical results in the onedimensional and two-dimensional case.
-The respective histograms show the unnormalized DIP-distribution of $500 \ x$ -values calculated according to Eq.
+Figure 2 visualizes the numerical results in the onedimensional and two-dimensional cases.
+The respective histograms show the un-normalized DIP distribution of $500 \ x$ values calculated according to Eq.
 (23).
-A faulty posterior for $f{\rm nl}$ would emphasize abundances near to x=0 and x=1 [19, 27], which is not the case.
-Therefore these uniformly shaped distributions verify the accuracy of our posterior and justify the saddle point approximation that we have made.
+A faulty posterior for $f{\rm nl}$ would emphasize abundances near to x=0 and x=1 [19, 28], which is not the case.
+Therefore, these uniformly shaped distributions verify the accuracy of our posterior and justify6 the saddle-point approximation that we have made.